IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“God only exists in people’s minds.
 Especially in Japan, God's always has been a kind of flexible concept.
 Look at what happened to the war. **Douglas MacArthur ordered the divine emperor to quit being a God, and he did**, making a speech saying he was just an ordinary person.”

 ― <a href="https://en.wikipedia.org/wiki/Shin%27ichi_Hisamatsu" target="_blank">Shin'ichi Hisamatsu</a>

+>“No honor I have ever received moves me more deeply than this one.
+Perhaps this is because I can recall no parallel in the history of the world where a great nation recently at war has so distinguished its former enemy commander.
+What makes it even more poignant is my own firm disbelief in the usefulness of military occupations with their corresponding displacement of civil control.”
+[After receiving <a href="https://en.wikipedia.org/wiki/Order_of_the_Rising_Sun" target="_blank">Order of the Rising Sun</a>]

+― <a href="https://en.wikipedia.org/wiki/Douglas_MacArthur" target="_blank">Douglas MacArthur</a>

 >“Had Mao died in 1956, his achievements would have been immortal.
 Had he died in 1966, he would still have been a great man but flawed.
 But he died in 1976.
 Alas, what can one say?”